ca2los/js-notes-1/notes.md

 # Chapter 1
-Into programming is quick overview of a programing introduction to JavaScript based on the famous "You don't know JS" book series.
+Into programming is a quick overview of a programing introduction to JavaScript based on the famous "You don't know JS" book series.
+I don't intend to commit plagiarism, and the purpose is the share my learning process from previous years for people interested in the language.

 ---
 ## Code